Spyy004/LifeList/README.md

 1. Clone the repository to your local machine using `git clone https://github.com/Spyy004/lifelist.git`
 2. Install the required dependencies by running `flutter pub get` in the project directory.
+3. Run the `flutter gen-l10n` command to configure translations in the app.
-3. Run the app on an emulator or physical device using `flutter run --debug` command.
+4. Run the app on an emulator or physical device using `flutter run --debug` command.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>